nixon-voxell/GPUClothSimulationInUnity/README.md

 This repository is still currently under development, so everything is still in testing mode.
 A lot of things will break, download at your own risk :/

+> *Disclaimer: This project is in a paused state so there won't be more updates.
+In the future, if there are any changes to this project, I will post an issue update on this repository.
+Stay tune!*

 My goal is to replicate what this legend did: https://youtu.be/kCGHXlLR3l8 (A smooth and interactive cloth simulation)

 Currently, my cloth simulation uses Postion Based Dynamics and supports: